Han Chang-woo

-Han Chang-woo (韓 昌祐, born February 15, 1931) is a Zainichi Korean businessman who is the CEO of the pachinko management company, Maruhan (マルハン).
+Han Chang-woo (韓 昌祐, born February 15, 1931) is a Korean-born Japanese businessman who is the CEO of the pachinko management company, Maruhan (マルハン).

 Early life

 Han was born in Korea and secretly entered Japan in October 1945.
 He obtained Special Permanent Resident status and attended Hosei University, graduating with a degree in economics in 1952.

 Career

 Shortly after graduation, he took over a pachinko operation run by his brother-in-law in Kyoto.
 He founded Maruhan Corporation in 1972.
 Han became a Japanese national in 2002.

 Philanthropy

 He has announced that he intends to give away his entire fortune to foster Korean and Japanese relations before he dies.
 More recently he has pledged to up his culture fund based in Japan to 140 billion won and an education fund in Korea to 10 billion won.